 When I was a kid I was always doodling some sort of cartoon and this seemed like the natural path to follow as an illustrator.
-I have been making a living from mainly mascot design for small businesses for the last 5 years but I’m now attempting to take this a step further, which is why I wanted a critique from Art Prof.”Purchase a portfolio critique
+I have been making a living from mainly mascot design for small businesses for the last 5 years but I’m now attempting to take this a step further, which is why I wanted a critique from Art Prof.”Purchase a critique or Skype consult

 Partial Video Transcript